Tag: Easter

 It definitely dances around avoiding certain specifics.
 On the other hand, it is quite open about the intimacy between the male and female main characters.

-This is one of those books that both Jewish and Christian interpreters actually interpret mostly the same thing…this is about the intimacy between God and God’s people.
+This is one of those books that both Jewish and interpreters actually interpret mostly the same thing…this is about the intimacy between God and God’s people.
 Some people struggle with this (self included).
 It seems a little odd to think of our with God in this manner.

-The that both Jewish and Christian interpreters think the same allows us to strip (pun intended) us of our American Puritanism.
-American Puritanism isn’t all bad, but when it conflicts with the plain reading and even allegorical reading of the , it needs to be confronted and removed.
+The gift that both Jewish and Christian interpreters think the same allows us to strip (pun intended) us of our American Puritanism.
+American Puritanism isn’t all bad, but when it conflicts with the plain reading and even allegorical reading of the Scriptures, it needs to be confronted and removed.
 Wrestling with the Scriptures is not a bad thing.
-Often we Christians look at the words of as challenging and life-changing (they are).
+Often we Christians look at the words of Jesus as challenging and life-changing (they are).
 We will dismiss (unwisely) the books that discuss the violent mess that birthed the Promised Land.
 We will also avoid the books of Law and Purity, even though they provide insight into the of God once we look beyond the words of the Law.

 What does this have to do with the Song of Solomon?
 A lot.
-The Jews view this book as the story of God for his people (the Jews).
-Christians view it as the love story of Jesus and his (the church).
+The Jews view this book as the love story of God for his people (the Jews).
+Christians view it as the love story of Jesus and his bride (the ).
 The intimacy of husband and wife should be embraced as the view of God’s love for us.
 We, on the other hand, seem to be more of the wandering away type.

 What would our Christian lives be like if this described us…